andrewgbliss/api-data-store/README.md

 });
 ```

-# Setting a timeout on the cache in minutes
+# Setting a timeout on the cache in milliseconds

 ```
 import axios from 'axios';